stacks-network/docs/src/pages/write-smart-contracts/counter-tutorial.md

    What you see are four one-line comments.
 In Clarity, a comment line is started with `;;`.
 As you can see, the comments indicate the structure of the smart contract we are going to implement.

-   Let's declare a counter variable and define a public getter method:
+   Let's declare a counter variable and define a read-only getter method:

    ```clarity
     ;; define counter variable